Joint Modernization Command

-The U.S. Army Joint Modernization Command, or JMC, based in Fort Bliss, Texas, gains insights from "Fight Tonight" units about future ways of fighting, future technology, and force structure during realistic live, constructive, and/or simulated training exercises.
-Joint Modernization Command is subordinate to the Army Futures & Concepts Center in Joint Base Langley-Eustis, Virginia; both report to the U.S. Army's newest Four-Star Command, the Army Futures Command (AFC) based in Austin, Texas.
+The U.S. Army Joint Modernization Command or JMC, (formerly U.S. Army Brigade Modernization Command, or BMC) is based in Fort Bliss, Texas.
+It gains insights from "Fight Tonight" units about future ways of fighting, technology, and force structure during realistic live, constructive, and/or simulated training exercises.
+The Joint Modernization Command is subordinate to Futures and Concepts Command (FCC) at Joint Base Langley-Eustis, Virginia; both JMC and FCC report to the Transformation and Training Command (T2COM), based in Austin, Texas.

-Joint Modernization Command (JMC) plans, synchronizes, and executes exportable live field experiments to inform modernization efforts to enable a Multi-Domain Capable Force by 2028.
+Joint Modernization Command plans, synchronizes, and executes field experiments to inform modernization efforts to enable a Multi-Domain Capable Force by 2028.